How Pool Shock Works: Complete Chemistry Guide

 Shock Level Calculations

 Effective shocking requires reaching specific chlorine levels based on your pool's CYA (stabilizer) level.
-For pools with 30-50 ppm CYA, shock to 12-15 ppm FC.
-Pools with higher CYA need proportionally higher shock levels - use the FC/CYA chart to determine your target.
+For pools with 30-50 ppm CYA, shock to roughly 40% of your CYA—about 12 ppm at 30 CYA up to 20 ppm at 50 CYA.
+Pools with higher CYA need proportionally higher shock levels - use the FC/CYAFC/CYA chart — The chart that sets your chlorine target from your stabilizer (CYA) level — the two go together. see the chart → relationship — our all-in-one pool calculator estimates the free chlorine target for your CYA.

 Dosing guidelines: